ACCT3202 Advanced Corporate Accounting

 - Students are able to (1) interpret and apply the specific requirements of a range of Australian Accounting Standards; (2) critically evaluate the appropriateness of accounting requirements under Australian Generally Accepted Accounting Principles (GAAP); (3) critically evaluate current issues in the field of corporate financial reporting; (4) prepare general purpose financial statements for Australian reporting entities, particularly those listed on the Australian Securities Exchange (ASX); and (5) justify and communicate accounting advice and ideas in writing in straightforward contexts involving both accountants and non-accountants.

-- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) assignment; and (3) examinations.
+- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) assignment; and (3) examinations.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.